 For my family, balancing these savings with school schedules is tough.
 We lean toward “shoulder seasons” or long weekends to minimize missed class time while still snagging decent deals.

-Weekdays (Monday–Wednesday) consistently beat weekends (Friday–Saturday) for lower rates and thinner crowds, as school and work keep many away.
+Weekdays (Monday–Wednesday) consistently have lower rates and thinner crowds than weekends (Friday–Saturday), as school and work keep many people away.

 Holidays and breaks, even midweek, push prices up.
 We’ve occasionally taken our kids on a midweek trip, trading a few school days away from the classroom for savings and a more relaxed visit.
 As parents, we think these few “sick days” are worth it, and so do my kids!